About this site

 My background, in brief, is that I was trained as a radio technician in air-ground & HF radiocommunications and followed that up with continued work in the technical arena over many years.
 That has given me a fairly broad experience and knowledge base in matters electronics, communications and computing.

-I don't claim to have all of the answers - but I typically have the drive, experience and vision to create successful outcomes in my projects and other technical activities.
+I don't claim to have all of the answers - but I usually have the drive, experience and vision to create successful outcomes in my projects and other technical activities.

 I hope you enjoy visiting and exploring my web site.